prithvirajdeshmane/hrf-newsletter/README.md

 - Update `data/newsletter_data.json` to add or modify geos and languages.
 - Each geo (e.g., `us`, `ca`, `cn`, `id`) is a top-level key.
 - **Each geo must have a `translations` block** for multilingual content (see below).
+- Add your newsletter images to the `images/` directory.
+For the global logo banner, place your logo at `images/global/HRF-Logo.png`.

 ### 2. Generate Newsletters for a Geo
 Run: